The missing institution of the Internet

 #Conclusion

 The internet lowered the cost of transmitting information but left digital ownership in the hands of whoever runs the platform.
-Ethereum reconstructs elements of property rights and contractual enforcement as public infrastructure encoded in software.
+Ethereum tries to move part of that ownership and enforcement layer into public infrastructure.

-The internet built an economy without institutions.
-Ethereum is an attempt to build them.
+The internet built an economy before it built its own institutions.
+Ethereum is one attempt to build them after the fact.